 A. SOCIAL GOSPEL THEOLOGY IS AT THE HEART OF OUR NATION’S FINANCIAL WOES

 If the Social Gospel is unfounded in Scripture, such thinking and ideology should be soundly rejected.
 Why?
 Whenever an individual or society veers from the owner’s handbook, the way therein always proves detrimental.
-There is a way which seems right to a man, But its end is the way of death, states Proverbs 16:25; the fiscal Tsunami that is about to hit and topple the Treasury can be aptly understood in this way.
+Proverbs 16:25 says, “There is a way which seems right to a man, but its end is the way of death.
+The fiscal tsunami that is about to hit and topple the Treasury can be aptly understood in this way.

 B. HOW GOVERNMENT BEST HELPS THE POOR

-- Via the Institution of Marriage
+2. The Institution of Marriage

-In 1978 Diana Pearce published The Feminization of Poverty wherein she postulated that “female-headed households in particular formed a larger and larger percentage of the poor in America.”
-Insightfully this trend is attributable to and parallels the sweeping changes that occurred nationwide relative to Family Law, specifically no-fault divorce.
+In 1978 Diana Pearce published The Feminization of Poverty in which she postulated that “female-headed households in particular formed a larger and larger percentage of the poor in America.”
+Insightfully, this trend is attributable to and parallels the sweeping changes that occurred nationwide relative to family law, specifically no-fault divorce.
 No-fault divorce laws, unlike business or criminal law, possess no penalty for the one responsible for the failure of the marriage contract.
-What results are mothers with children dependant on entitlement programs.
+What results are mothers with children dependent on entitlement programs.
 Why?
-Our divorce laws are not based in the biblical precepts of justice (cf. 1Pe.
-2:13–14) rather, pragmatism.
+Our divorce laws are not based in the biblical precepts of justice (cf. 1 Peter 2:13–14), rather on pragmatism.
 Such changes will curb poverty.

-- Via the Institution of the Family
+3. The Institution of the Family

-Akin to foster care programs, Government could incentivize and reward families who open their doors to the poor: Some families in our church have done this with no governmental incentives.
+Akin to foster care programs, government could incentivize and reward families who open their doors to the poor.
+Some families in our church have done this with no governmental incentives.
 Such will curb poverty.

-- Via the Institution of Commerce
+4. The Institution of Commerce

-Government needs to incentivize the Institution of Commerce in order to create jobs.
-When businesses are growing and prospering they demand, train and hire employees.
-It is only the Institution of Commerce in a free market society that can economize a culture and it is up to the Government to stimulate enterprise in all ways possible.
+Government needs to incentivize the institution of commerce in order to create jobs.
+When businesses are growing and prospering, they demand, train, and hire employees.
+It is only the institution of commerce in a free market society that can economize a culture, and it is up to the government to stimulate enterprise in all ways possible.
 Such will curb poverty.

-- Via the Institution of the Church
+5. The Institution of the Church

-Government needs to continue to provide religious freedom so that churches can flourish and multiply thereby creating church members who become the salt and light of society (Matt.
-5:13–15), citizens who live in obedience to 1Timothy 5 (see page 1, column 1), men and women who take the initiative to provide for the poor and bereft both by themselves and through their initiation of not-for-profit ministries such as the Union Rescue Mission.
-It is the Institution of the Church that best cares for and rehabilitates people because of the compassion and power of the transforming Gospel of the truly salvific Jesus.
-Many people are poor because they have not been liberated from various besetting sins and addictions: Something the power of the cross of Christ can accomplish!
+Government needs to continue to provide religious freedom so churches can flourish and multiply, thereby creating church members who become the salt and light of society (Matthew 5:13–15), citizens who live in obedience to 1 Timothy 5 (see the introduction), men and women who take the initiative to provide for the poor both by themselves and through their initiation of not-for-profit ministries such as the Union Rescue Mission.
+It is the institution of the church that best cares for and rehabilitates people because of the compassion and power of the transforming gospel of the truly salvific Jesus.
+Many people are poor because they have not been liberated from various besetting sins and addictions: something the power of the cross of Christ can accomplish.
 Such will curb poverty.

 C. HOW GOVERNMENT LEAST HELPS THE POOR

-Again, nowhere in Scripture does God assign the specific responsibility to Government to provide entitlements for its citizenry, whereas Scripture does assign specific entitlement responsibilities to various individuals and other institutions (as previously seen in this study).
-Again, one could argue that since Scripture does not prohibit Government from directly aiding the poor that such is biblically permissible.
-But to the degree any institution engages in responsibilities outside of its biblically-explicit God-ordained role(s) is the same degree to which it becomes inefficient and wasteful.
-1Peter 2: 13-14 states the specific role of Government is this: For the punishment of evildoers and the praise of those who do right.
+Again, nowhere in Scripture does God assign government specific responsibility to provide entitlements for its citizenry, whereas Scripture does assign specific entitlement responsibilities to various individuals and other institutions (as previously seen in this study).
+Again, one could argue that since Scripture does not prohibit government from directly aiding the poor, that such is biblically permissible.
+But to the degree any institution engages in responsibilities outside its biblically explicit God-ordained role(s) is the same degree to which it becomes inefficient and wasteful.
+First Peter 2:14 states the specific role of government is “for the punishment of evildoers and the praise of those who do right.”

 The misunderstandings and supposed scriptural justifications for enormous government-based entitlement programs stem not from Christianity but from another misguided religion that markets itself using the same name.
-Outside the explicit ordinances of the Scriptures, it follows that direct governmental provisions of entitlements lead not to self-sufficiency but rather the ruin of both the individual recipient and the nation’s treasury.
+Outside the explicit ordinances of the Scriptures, it follows that direct governmental provisions of entitlements lead not to self-sufficiency but rather the ruin of both the individual recipient and the nation’s Treasury.
 Government entitlement programs have no basis in Scripture.

 VII.
-ONE IMPORTANT FINAL THOUGHT
+FINAL THOUGHT

-Rather than remaining in the political arena like they had been since the country’s foundation where they could fight against Theological Liberalism and for the hearts and souls of political leaders through gospelling and discipling, unfortunately Fundamentalists and Evangelicals retreated from the political arena for fear they would be perceived as theological liberals themselves!
-Nothing could have been more deleterious to the future of America!
+Rather than remaining in the political arena like they had been since the country’s foundation, where they could fight against Theological Liberalism and for the hearts and souls of political leaders through gospelling and discipling, unfortunately Fundamentalists and Evangelicals retreated from the political arena for fear they would be perceived as theological liberals themselves.
+Nothing could have been more deleterious to the future of America.